This week in the National Football League - Photos

 This week in the National Football League

-Here’s a look at moments from the National Football League for this week.
+The National Football League is back in season.
+Here's a look at moments in the National Football League for this week.

 (